 To build a small fire that will produce a low heat output, use small pieces of firewood and load them crisscross in the firebox.
 The pieces should be only 3" to 4" in diameter.
-After raking the coals, you can lay two pieces parallel to each other corner to corner in the firebox and lay two more across them in the other direction.
+Once you have brought the embers to the front, you can lay two pieces parallel to each other corner to corner in the firebox and lay two more across them in the other direction.
 Open the air control fully and only reduce the air after the wood is fully flaming.
 This kind of fire is good for mild weather when you are around to tend the stove and should provide enough heat for four hours or more.
 Small fires like this are a good time to use softer wood species so there will be less chance of overheating the house.